thedeadparrot/rss-to-activitypub/README.md

 There is also a file called `queueFeeds.js` that needs to be run on a cron job or similar scheduler.
 I like to run mine once a minute.
 It queries every RSS feed in the database to see if there has been a change to the feed.
 If there is a new post, it sends out the new post to everyone subscribed to its corresponding ActivityPub Actor.

+The docker deployment uses the `crontab` file to define how frequently this is run.
+Feel free to modify this file and then rebuild.

 ## Running with OAuth

 OAuth is unfortunately a bit underspecified so there are a lot of funky implementations out there.
 Here I will include an example of using a Mastodon server as the OAuth provider.
 This is how I have my RSS service set up: I run friend.camp as my Mastodon server, and I use my admin powers on friend.camp to register rss.friend.camp as an application.
 The steps for this, for Mastodon, are: